MonsterSkulls/MonsterSkulls/README.md

 - if our current character/skin has pronouns listed in their name, refer to us with those,
 - we have fictives, please be respectful to them and dont assume things about them (or us as a whole) based on their sources.
 - we do want to talk to people but social anxieties make it hard unless someone talks first, we may not be good at keeping up conversation
-- we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight
+- we *firmly* believe endogenic plurality is real and valid. fakeclaimers get blocked on sight.

 profile picture is from Pipe Up. a webcomic which can be found on tumblr